 Interns will provide peer supervision to fellow interns during their training year at the Youth Services Department.
 Specifically, interns will be matched with a peer supervisor participating in an opposite rotation (i.e., Education & Training Center intern will be paired with a Highridge intern).
 In order to maximize cohort cohesiveness, allow opportunity for obtaining varied perspectives, and to learn different supervisory approaches, the peer supervisory dyads will change halfway through the training year when interns change rotations.
 Interns will document peer supervision meetings in CMP using the Consultation Note Type.
+The Supervision Record Form may be used to document peer supervision in order to practice documenting supervision sessions and to serve as record of points to discuss in supervision as needed.
+Interns are also expected to submit at least one recording of a peer supervision session along with the Supervisor Record Form for that session during each rotation for review and feedback.

-Interns are expected to document peer supervisor, and draw upon peer supervisory experiences when discussing articles in Supervision Series.
+Interns will draw upon peer supervisory experiences when discussing articles in Supervision Series.
 Interns should also work on developing the competency of supervision with their individual supervisors by discussing any pertinent peer supervisory experiences during their individual supervision.